tm-pe2/meta/README.md

 1. Split tasks into smaller, more manageable issues.
 [Use a task list to track these related issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists).
 2. Assign yourself to a task so other people know someone is working on it.
-3. Use the [project board]() to track and organize tasks.
+3. Use the [project board](https://github.com/orgs/tm-pe2/projects/1) to track and organize tasks.
 4. Use a [pull request](https://help.github.com/articles/using-pull-requests/) to close an issue.
 5. Use labels to describe and organize issues.

 ## How to contribute code

 Do not contribute to the main branch always create a new branch (optionally on a fork) and create a pull request.
 This is called the GitHub flow.
-A more [complete guide can be found here](https://guides.github.com/introduction/flow/)
+A [complete guide can be found here](https://guides.github.com/introduction/flow/)

 ## Tools that will help you

+Love to use the CLI?
+[GitHub CLI has you covered](https://github.com/cli/cli)
+[GitHub Mobile](https://github.com/mobile) keeps you update on your work on the go.

 ### Github Desktop / GitKraken